kcao22/webscraping_ds_salaries/README.md

  - Company Industry
  - Company Revenue

  Glassdoor job postings are often redundant after a few pages, with the same job postings appearing again and again.
 After scraping, rows of data that are identical are removed from the overall dataset.
+Below is an example of the webscraping tool at work.

 ![Alt Text](https://github.com/kcao22/webscraping_ds_salaries/blob/main/images/web_scraper.gif)